Weavings

 These creatures, so many of them, have been very busy at the looms.
 Draperies of such exquisite threads, strong yet so thin decorated every shrub.
 The Fairegarden was awash in these linens.

 They were the same and yet each was different, a different signature weave, like a fingerprint for humans.
+We went around to the back gardens to see if the same cottony masses were there.
+They were.

 Each strand had caught the heavy moisture laden air, little bubbles suspended in time and space.
 Who were the artisans that created these masterpieces?